 Cycles are used as a unit of “time” in the block chain.
 For example, the different phases in the amendment voting procedures are defined based on cycles.

 An implicit account to which an account has delegated their rights to participate in consensus (aka baking rights) and in governance.
-The delegates’ rights are calculated based on its own tokens plus the sum of tokens delegated to it.
+The delegate’s rights are calculated based on its own tokens plus the sum of tokens delegated to it.

 - Double signing

-When a baker signs two different blocks at the same height and same round, it is called double baking.
+When a baker signs two different blocks at the same level and same round, it is called double baking.
 Double baking is detrimental to the network and might be indicative of an attempt to double spend.
-The same goes for signing two different endorsements at the same height and the same round.
+The same goes for signing two different endorsements at the same level and the same round.
 As such, double signing is punished by the network: an accuser can provide proof of the double signing to be awarded part of the double signer’s deposit.